secoats/oats_notes/ssh.md

 ⎡ Kali (you) ⎤               ⎡      TARGET    ⎤
 ⎜  10.1.1.42 ⎟ ==== LAN ==== ⎜    10.1.1.99   ⎟
 ⎜            ⎟               ⎜ Open: 22 (SSH) ⎟
-⎣ Open:   80 ⎦  <- tunnel -> ⎣ Open:    10080 ⎦
+⎣ Open:   80 ⎦ <––tunnel–––> ⎣ Open:    10080 ⎦
 ```

-Wherein `10.1.1.99:10080` forwards to `10.1.1.42:80`.
+Wherein traffic directed to port `10080` on TARGET (10.1.1.99) gets forwarded to `10.1.1.42:80`.

 Now users on the TARGET can visit `http://127.0.0.1:10080` and they will see the files served by the web server running on `http://10.1.1.42:80` (Kali).

 Please note that the remote forward permissions are determined by the SSH config of the TARGET SSH server.
+Which makes sense since the SSH server must open a listening port on the remote machine in order to create that forward.

-In the `/etc/ssh/sshd_config` of the TARGET you need to set `GatewayPorts yes` in order to bind a port globally (wildcard 0.0.0.0).
+If you want to bind the opened port on TARGET globally (wildcard 0.0.0.0), then you will need to set `GatewayPorts yes` in the `/etc/ssh/sshd_config` of the TARGET machine.
 Changing that config usually requires root access on TARGET.

 When bound to 0.0.0.0, then anybody in the nework can visit `http://10.1.1.99:10080` in order to access the web server running on `http://10.1.1.42:80`.